Subsea Dispersant Application

 Where We Are Now

-Currently there are no government regulations that apply specifically to subsea dispersant use.
-Because of several research projects investigating the various aspects of the subsea dispersant injection process, regulations for dispersants could be in place in the future.
+Since the Deepwater Horizon incident in 2010, the industry as well as government and non-governmental agencies have been working toward enhancing policies and guidance for subsea dispersant knowledge and use.
+Because of several research projects investigating the various aspects of the subsea dispersant injection process, more accurate guidelines for subsea dispersants could be in place in the future.
 These projects involve the effects of dispersed oil on living organisms, long term effects of oil at extreme depths and the rate of biodegradation.
-In the future, subsea dispersant application could require more refined execution to ensure environmental safety.

 This page will be updated as new information becomes available.
 Share and bookmark this page to stay on top of the latest news regarding subsea dispersants.